scottslowe/weblog/content/post/2017-06-19-technology-short-take-84.md

 url: /2017/06/19/technology-short-take-84/
 ---

 Welcome to Technology Short Take #84!
 This episode is a bit late (sorry about that!), but I figured better late than never, right?
-OK, bring on the links!
+OK, bring on the links!<!--more-->

 ## Networking